- Home

 📞If You've Been Targeted

-If you fell for fake endorsement:
+If you fell for a fake endorsement scam:

-If you're the influencer being impersonated:
+If you are the influencer or public figure being impersonated:

-- Report to FBI IC3 (ic3.gov)
+- Report to FBI IC3 (ic3.gov) and document the scope of the impersonation

 🌍Report & Get Help